RouninMedia/Da3SH/README.md

  - complex toolchain / boilerplate / build setups may be required to even create an environment which make code-nested files possible
  - code-nesting brings everything together, breaking the classic separation of concerns (*structure*, *presentation*, *behaviour*)
- - maintaining something like CSS in JS can quickly become a much larger headache than maintaining a standard CSS stylesheet
+ - maintaining something like CSS in JS can quickly become a much larger headache than maintaining a standard, simple CSS stylesheet
+ - additionally, future maintenance of dependencies and sub-dependencies (accounting for breaking versions etc.) can quickly become a nightmare (see: https://blog.jim-nielsen.com/2020/cheating-entropy-with-native-web-tech/)

 *But*, the advantages of component-based-architecture include: